 Géricault lived for only thirty-two years, but he left behind a body of famous paintings which influenced the Romantic Movement.
 His ‘Raft of the Medusa’ is one of the most visited paintings in the Louvre.
 I included Géricault in a previous list for his somewhat chilling painting of severed heads.

 His tomb in Père Lachaise is a masterpiece all of its own.
-The monument is topped by a reclining bronze of Géricault with his paint brush and palette.
-The statue shows Géricault as vital and alive, and not the thin specter that the TB which killed him had turned him into.
-On the side of the tomb there is a bronze version of The Raft of the Medusa, so that everyone passing may see his genius.
+The monument is topped by a reclining bronze of Géricault with his paintbrush and palette.
+The statue shows Géricault as vital and alive and not the thin spectre that the TB which killed him had turned him into.
+On the side of the tomb, there is a bronze version of The Raft of the Medusa, so that everyone passing may see his genius.